 International Services authorizes On-Campus work permission to eligible F-1 and J-1 students.
 In order to fill out your Initial/New hiring paperwork, such as the I-9 form, you must have a:

 - Valid, unexpired passport,

 Passports may affect other F-1 or J-1 benefits, ability to travel, and proof of status, so it is recommended that our international students maintain a valid passport at all times.
 On-Campus Employment is included as part of your status, but if you will be working for an On-Campus Vendor (not paid by LSU Payroll), you will need a special Vendor Work Permit (paper form only).

-New students: if you are transferring from a different U.S. college, the F-1 or J-1 transfer process must be completed before you can begin working On-Campus.
+- New students: if you are transferring from a different U.S. college, the F-1 or J-1 transfer process must be completed before you can begin working On-Campus.
 All new students, both those coming from overseas as well as the transfer students, must report officially to the International Services office before their work documents can be processed.
-New students, including Graduate Assistants, cannot begin working before the date of our Orientation program, so please keep that in mind for appointment start dates.
+New students, including Graduate Assistants, cannot begin working before the date of our Orientation program.